Family law is fast paced; it is contentious and emotions can run high.

 What developments in family law do trainees need to know about?

 The grounds for divorce have generated plenty of press interest recently.
 Currently, the process is fault-based, ie one party has to be at fault, unless the parties have been separated for years.
-The government has plans to reform this process.
+The government has announced new legislation to reform this process.

 As society changes, so too must family law adapt.
 Often the legislation is slow to catch up to the prevailing societal views and so family lawyers need to keep abreast of developments to ensure clients don’t fall into commonly held misconceptions.
 For example, there is no such thing as a ‘common-law spouse’, despite what you might read in the press.